hinto-janai/festival/src/README.md

 # Festival Documentation
 This is an overview of `Festival`.

-For details on any part of the system, look within any given sub-directory for its `README.md`, it contains more specific documentation.
+For details on any part of the system, look within any given sub-directory for its `README.md`, which contains more specific documentation.

 The code itself is also littered with comments.
 Some `grep`-able keywords:

 | Word        | Meaning |
 |-------------|---------|
 | `INVARIANT` | This code makes an _assumption_ that must be upheld for correctness
-| `SAFETY`    | This `unsafe` code is okay, for these reasons
+| `SAFETY`    | This `unsafe` code is okay, for `x,y,z` reasons
 | `FIXME`     | This code works but isn't ideal
 | `HACK`      | This code is a brittle workaround
 | `TODO`      | This should be implemented... someday